KristupasJon/Microplastics-segmentation-classification-UNET-VGG16-LR/README.md

 This project addresses the challenging problem of microplastic identification in environmental samples through an innovative computer vision pipeline.
 Unlike traditional supervised learning approaches, this work tackles the complex scenario of having only unlabeled images with poor quality conditions, requiring the development of novel unsupervised and semisupervised techniques.

+**The Challenge**
-**The Challenge**: Working with a dataset containing only raw microscopic images and corresponding segmentation masks, without any classification labels.
+Working with a dataset containing only raw microscopic images and corresponding segmentation masks, without any classification labels.
 The images exhibited poor quality conditions typical of environmental sampling, making standard deep learning approaches ineffective.

+**The Solution**
-**The Solution**: A sophisticated three stage pipeline that combines segmentation, feature extraction, and unsupervised classification:
+A sophisticated three stage pipeline that combines segmentation, feature extraction, and unsupervised classification:

 1. **Semantic Segmentation**: A U-Net architecture identifies and segments microplastic particles from complex environmental backgrounds, handling the binary segmentation task of separating particles from debris and organic matter.